syncfusion-content/xamarin-docs/Xamarin/SfListView/Item-Drag-And-Drop.md

 {% endhighlight %}
 {% endtabs %}

-N> Underlying collection won't get updated when any data operations like sorting, grouping is performed.
+N> Underlying collection will not be updated when any data operation like sorting or grouping is performed.
 The order will be maintained only in DisplayItems of data source.
-When drag and drop between groups, the value of the property in which grouping is performed gets updated in data object.
+When drag and drop an item between groups, the value of the property in which grouping is performed is updated in data object.

 ## Delete item when dropping in particular view